Guidelines and Rules

 These hours are as follows:

 Move-in begins at 8 a.m. on Tuesday, Oct.
-23, and ends at 11 a.m. on Wednesday, Oct.
-24. Students and teachers will need to access the halls through Ramp B in the loading docks, or through the main halls.
-Students are not permitted in the expo halls during set-up outside of the Hall of States area.
+27, and ends at 11 a.m. on Wednesday, Oct.
+28. Students and teachers will need to access the halls through Ramp J/K in the loading docks, or through Capitol hallway in the convention center.
 To ensure the safety of students and exhibitor personnel, any Hall of States participants found in the expo areas before opening will be asked to leave the halls.

 Move-out begins at 3 p.m. on Friday afternoon.
 Any larger exhibits needing to use the docks to load up will need to report through the Marshalling Yard.